There’s one foolproof method for finding the perfect neighbourhood restaurant.

 So what about this grown-up menu?
 Well, the table-stakes for any decent Middle Eastern place these days is an oven capable of making fresh flatbreads, and these guys have one.
 Their fluffy, sourdough breads come with spiced lamb & Aleppo chilli; wild mushrooms & crème fraîche; or simply as a vehicle for their house za’atar with tahini & fermented chilli.

 The next rung on the menu’s ladder involves small plates like turmeric-roasted cauliflower with pomegranate agrodolce (it’s a sweet & sour sauce from Sicily), or grilled harissa prawns with ‘nduja butter & courgette tzatziki.
 As for the larger dishes, you can tuck into a hearty smoked lamb neck shawarma with garlic labneh; some delicate pan-seared cod with saffron & arak butters, and more.
 And finally?
 Dessert involves the likes of chocolate tahini tarts with olive oil ice cream & sesame brittle, or polenta & date upside-down cake drizzled in cumin caramel.
 Yes, cumin caramel.

 Of course we need to talk about the wines, too.
 There are around 60 in total, all wrangled by Mattia Bianchi, who developed a knack for hunting out first rate low-intervention bottles without a huge price tag whilst running his own pop up wine bar every few months for the past four years.
 Here, he’s plucked interesting bottles from both old and new worlds, and made plenty available by the glass.

-NOTE: Carmel is open now.
-You can find out more and make a booking at their website right HERE.
+NOTE: Carmel is open Tues-Thurs from midday, 9am Fri-Sun.
+You can find out more, and make a booking, at their website right HERE.

 Carmel | 23-25 Lonsdale Road, Queen’s Park, NW6 6RR